connor-lowey/CAVES/README.md

 ## Results file
 Option to name the CAVES results file and choose the directory in which to save it.

-***If left blank, a default name will be assigned and the file will be written in the same directory as the CAVES executable (dist).***
+***If left blank, a default name will be assigned and the file will be written in the same directory as the CAVES executable.***

 # CAVES output
 Results are written as a multi-sheet **.xlsx** file, labelled with the following short-hand naming convention: